levicherrin/aws-web-hosting/README.md

 Visit [kevinleger.com](https://kevinleger.com) to check out a live example.

-To get started, review the architecture overview to decide on what features to implement for your use case then follow along with deep dives or launch the appropriate [CloudFormation template](cloudFormation/) in AWS.
+To get started, review the architecture overview to decide on what features to implement for your use case then follow along with the deep dives or launch the appropriate [CloudFormation template](cloudFormation/) in AWS.

 ## Architecture Overview
 The complete architecture can be seen below and is broken down into phases to separate features from one another.